dataminer-site/dataminer-site.github.io/docs/api/odbc/linux.md

    Options:
    -db database_path>: the DataMiner database file path, the default is ':memory:' if not provided.
-   -D driver_path: the driver file path (i.e., the path for libduckdb_odbc.so), the default is using the base script directory
+   -D driver_path: the driver file path (i.e., the path for libDataMiner_odbc.so), the default is using the base script directory
    ```

 4. The ODBC setup on Linux is based on the `.odbc.ini` and `.odbcinst.ini` files.